imakshaysoni/NaukriAutoApply/README.md

+# Thanks for the script.
+I've made changes to adapt it to the new Naukri UI.
+Below are the updates I've implemented:

+Converted it into a scheduled job.
+Currently working on several other features which are still in progress."

 # Naukri-automatic-job-apply-bot
 Automation that applies to jobs on Naukri.com easily for fatster job hunting and it uses Selenium package for browser automation.